-(1) The strategic modifier objectives in 2017 included (i) Voice of the Client, measured as an overall satisfaction score (NSAT) and (ii) High Performance Culture, measured from an annual employee survey (iii) responsiveness to client issues and (iv) increasing client use of Digital channels.
+(1) The strategic modifier objectives in 2018 included (i) Voice of the Client, measured as an overall Net Promoter Score (NPS) and (ii) High Performance Culture, measured through an annual employee survey.
+The strategic modifier of 3.3% was awarded by the Executive Compensation Committee.

-(2) The TSR Modifier is a cumulative three-year modifier, which modifies the final payout by up to +/- 25% based on the company's TSR as compared to the company's peer group (see page 52).
-The relative TSR modifier for the 2014 - 2016 and 2015 - 2017 PSU cycle was -25% and -20% respectively.
+(2) The TSR Modifier (TSR) is a cumulative three-year modifier, which modifies the final payout by up to +/- 25% based on the company's TSR as compared to the company's peer group (see page 48).
+The relative TSR modifier for the 2015 - 2017 PSU cycle was -20%.
+The 2016-2018 PSU award did not incorporate a TSR Modifier.